SoCal Uncensored

-SoCal Uncensored (SCU) was an American professional wrestling collective that consisted of Christopher Daniels, Frankie Kazarian, and Scorpio Sky.
-They are signed to All Elite Wrestling (AEW).
-Daniels and Kazarian are no longer able to team together due to a stipulation in which they had to disband; their final teaming together came in May 2021.
-Sky, contrarily, began focusing on singles competition in early 2020 and then formed a heel tag team with Ethan Page in March 2021.
+SoCal Uncensored (SCU) was an American professional wrestling stable that consisted of Christopher Daniels, Frankie Kazarian, and Scorpio Sky.

 Daniels and Kazarian formed a tag team during their time in Total Nonstop Action Wrestling (TNA).
 Describing themselves as "The World Tag Team Champions of the World", they won the TNA World Tag Team Championship twice.
 After a feud with A.J.
 Styles, they became known as Bad Influence, and remained with the promotion until 2014.

 After leaving TNA, both signed with Ring of Honor (ROH), where they worked as The Addiction, winning the ROH World Tag Team Championship twice.
 Later, Scorpio Sky joined the team, forming a stable known as SoCal Uncensored (SCU).
 During this time, the trio were ROH World Six-Man Tag Team Champions, and Kazarian and Sky were ROH World Tag Team Champions.

 The trio left ROH in 2019 and signed with AEW, where Kazarian and Sky became the inaugural AEW World Tag Team Champions.
-Daniels and Kazarian resumed their partnership in March 2020, after Sky focused on singles competition.
+Daniels and Kazarian resumed their partnership in March 2020, after Sky began focusing on singles competition in early 2020 and then formed a heel tag team with Ethan Page in March 2021.
 In another pursuit for the AEW World Tag Team Championship, Daniels and Kazarian imposed a stipulation on themselves that if they lost a match, they would disband.
-This came in May 2021 when they lost a championship match to reigning champions The Young Bucks (Matt Jackson and Nick Jackson).
-Also around this time, Sky turned heel and formed a tag team with recent AEW signee Ethan Page in March 2021.
+This came in May 2021 when they lost a championship match to reigning champions The Young Bucks.